canopas/android-devOps-roadmap/README.md

  - The project will have two flavours - "prod" and "dev," each with distinct configurations:
  - prod Flavor:
     - Uses the "prod-db" Firestore database.
-    - Applies a specific theme for the production environment.
+    - Apply a specific theme for the production environment.
  - dev Flavor:
    - Uses the "dev-db" Firestore database.
-   - Applies a different theme for the development environment.
+   - Apply a different theme for the development environment.

 # Genrate apk/bundle
 ### Practical 6
-#### Genrate Apk & bundle
+#### Genrate Apk & bundle on gitlab
  - Generate APK/bundle of [Practical 26](https://github.com/canopas/android-developer-roadmap-2023#practical-26)
  - Create a GitLab repository for the Practical if one doesn't already exist.
  - Configure the script to: